capitalistcycle/tech/Business_Cycle_Model.md

 ## 1. Endogenous Credit Money from Cash Flow

-Simplest abstract schematic model of typical cash flows for large numbers of articulated, imbricated, ramified production units and financial institutions with choice from even larger numbers of more and less labor intensive techniques as basis for endogenous credit money.
+Simplest abstract schematic model of typical cash flows for large numbers of **articulated, imbricated, ramified** and **layered** production units and financial institutions with choice from even larger numbers of more and less labor intensive techniques as basis for endogenous credit money.

 ## 2. Emergent cycles from disproportions induced by gestation period

-Simplest abstract schematic model of disproportions between demand, supply and prices of commodities produced for consumption by other businesses and those for final consumption by workers and owners based on gestation lag between orders based on current prices and subsequent deliveries of products ordered.
+Simplest abstract schematic model of disproportions between demand, supply and prices of commodities produced for consumption by other businesses and those for final consumption by workers and owners based on gestation lag between orders based on current prices and subsequent deliveries of products ordered with outputs from a "higher" layer not matching inputs required by a "lower" layer.
+Technical change to less labor intensive techniques accelerated after prices and average rate of profit crash enables initial investment to kick off the next cycle.

 ## 3. Ramified Changing Technologies